Chris Matthews: Television talk show host

 In 2013, Matthews announced that he had signed a long-term contract extension with MSNBC but that he would no longer host The Chris Matthews Show in order to focus his efforts on Hardball, writing books, and producing documentaries.
 The final episode of The Chris Matthews Show aired on July 21.

 In December 2018, Matthews interviewed U.S. Representative Tulsi Gabbard, who stated she was "seriously considering" running for President.

 On February 7, 2020, during a panel discussion following a Democratic Party presidential candidate debate in New Hampshire, Matthews referenced Bernie Sanders's praise for aspects of Fidel Castro's Cuba, saying "if Castro and the Reds had won the Cold War, there would [have been] executions in Central Park and I might have been one of the ones getting executed and certain other people would be there cheering, OK?
 So I have a problem with people who took the other side."
 His remarks were mocked by left-wing commentators.

-During the opening monologue of his Monday, March 2, 2020 show, Matthews announced his immediately-effective retirement from Hardball.
+During the opening monologue of his Monday, March 2, 2020, show, Matthews announced his immediately effective retirement from Hardball.
+Matthews alluded to claims of inappropriate comments that trailed him for years, resurfacing when freelance journalist Laura Bassett accused Matthews of making sexist remarks when she was a guest on “Hardball” in 2016.
 MSNBC had executed a long-term contract with Matthews, in 2013, to retain him with the network at least through the 2016 election, and he was expected to retire after the 2020 election cycle, with an exit after Election Day in November 2020 likely.
 Following his resignation, Matthews garnered well-wishes from professional colleagues in the news media and others, including from Congresswoman Tulsi Gabbard, who noted Matthews's willingness to "criticize the neocon pro-war agenda."

 In September 2022, Matthews returned to MSNBC as a political analyst making appearances on the network's "Morning Joe" program.